Moburma/SWLevelReader/README.md

 # Syndicate Wars Level Reader
-Powershell script to process level files from the game Syndicate Wars into human readable format.
+Powershell 5 script to process level files from the game Syndicate Wars into human readable CSV format to aid in reverse engineering and editing.
 Heavily based on http://syndicate.lubiki.pl/downloads/bullfrog_utils_swars_level_reader.zip but with some new features

 Run with SWLevelReader.ps1 {filename}